icons8/free/README.md

 <summary>Sketch compatibility</summary>

 * SkipConstraints: [bool](#bool) = `False` - Serves for constraints compatibility with Sketch.
 If the file is imported from the Sketch format, the parameter should be set to false to handle constraints properly.
-* GroupLayout: [IGroupLayout](#IGroupLayout) - Sketch Group Layout.
+* GroupLayout: [IGroupLayout](#IGroupLayout) - Sketch group layout.
 We don't support it but keep it for compatibility
 </details>

 ### <a name="Instance"></a>Instance